jiyunsun/Group3_TMwork/README.txt

-This is the TMgroup3's github repository
+This is the TMgroup3's github repository.

+Here, you will find:
+- the annotations on negation cues
+- the code to perform feature extraction on our datasets